SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Why don't we just write programs in machine code/assembler?  extremely mühselig and error-prone Today, assembler/machine code is almost always generated by compilers/interpreters/etc.

+### scheduling

+scheduling is the action of assigning resources to perform tasks.
+In the context of processors, scheduling is the assigment of processor cores to execute threads.

 ## layering on hardware